 Take a Deep Breath

 Stop what you are doing and take a deep breath, which will help lower your heart rate.
 Breathe in through your nose and out through your mouth.
 Try to inhale enough so that your lower abdomen rises and falls.
 Then slowly exhale as you count to 10.
 Deep breathing is a skill and the more you practice the more effective it will become.
 To help you practice, try listening to our audio guide to deep breathing.
+For more information on meditation and breath work, visit our page on mindfulness.

 When you are feeling nervous, angry or upset, exercise can relieve tension, relax you and increase your energy.
 If you do not have time to make it to the gym, a short walk around campus or your apartment can offer immediate relief in a stressful situation.
 You could also try doing push-ups or sit ups for a few minutes.
 Take a look at all of the activities that are available through Campus Recreation.